nerc-project/nerc-docs/docs/openstack/management/vm-management.md

 ### Using openstack client commands

-These above mentioned actions can all be performed running the openstack client commands with the following syntax:
+The above mentioned actions can all be performed running the openstack client commands with the following syntax:

     openstack server <operation> <INSTANCE_NAME_OR_ID>